michaelxwebb/Enterprise-IAM-Lab/README.md

 - Applying RBAC and Administrative Units to enforce least privilege and delegated administration for users.
 - Automating user group assignments using Dynamic Groups.
 - Designing and implementing Conditional Access policies to restrict and grant access based off conditions.
-- Practical experience with Identity Governance concepts, including Access Reviews and Entitlement Managment.
+- Practical experience with Identity Governance concepts, including Access Reviews and Entitlement Management.
 - Strengthened critical thinking and problem-solving skills through designing security controls and troubleshooting identity and access scenarios.

 ### Tools Used